 This internal locus of control not only fosters a resilient mindset but also empowers individuals to learn from failures and to seek personal and professional development continuously.
 It encourages a proactive approach to life, where actions are seen as influential and meaningful, shaping the trajectory of one's future.

 Your comfort zone is any opportunity or environment where you feel at ease and in control.
 The factors in your environment can be the place where you are living, the expectations you must live up to, or even the people you interact with every day.

-If you only feel comfortable about making a big decision after consulting your friend, your friend may be in your comfort zone.
+If you only feel comfortable making a big decision after consulting your friend, your friend may be in your comfort zone.
 If you feel anxious going on a trip alone, the people who would normally accompany you may be in your comfort zone.
-This is not to say that you should discard them entirely, but do not let an opportunity pass you by just because you’ll be away from certain people and therefore, the opportunity is out of your comfort zone.
+This is not to say that you should discard them entirely, but do not let an opportunity pass you by just because you’ll be away from certain people, and therefore, the opportunity is out of your comfort zone.

 Good friends, family members, and colleagues will encourage you to grow and leave your comfort zone.

 Quotes About Leaving Your Comfort Zone

 - “Do one thing every day that scares you.” - Eleanor Roosevelt